These make-ahead recipes are ready to eat straight out of the cooler. Simply open up containers, and you’ll have a crowd-pleasing spread.

 Mango chutney is the secret ingredient that makes these deviled eggs so irresistible.
 Snip and arrange chives for a fun garnish.

-potato chips, and hot wings.
+chips, and hot wings.

 Round out your meal with this classic mixture of potatoes, eggs, mayo (Duke’s of course!), and spicy mustard.
 Make the recipe